-You may be at risk of gum disease if you commonly have sensitive, bleeding, or inflamed gums.
+You may be at risk of gum disease if you have sensitive, bleeding, or inflamed gums.
 This common but damaging disease can happen to patients of any age.
 Gum disease begins with bleeding and irritated gums but can eventually lead to tooth loss.
 At Cooper Family Dental, we provide periodontal disease treatment in Arlington, TX.

 We want to keep your teeth and gums healthy.

-Our gum treatments are a part of restorative dentistry.
-When you treat gum disease, you can restore the function and look of your teeth and gums.
+Our gum treatments are a part of our restorative dentistry.
+When you treat gum disease, you can quickly restore the function and look of your teeth and gums.

 What Causes Gum Disease?